Register your machine

 Particulate matter PM2.5

-Shows microscopic particles smaller than 2.5 microns, including smoke, bacteria and allergens.
+Shows microscopic particles smaller than 2.5 microns, including smoke and allergens.

 Particulate matter PM10